Philippines Tourist Visa Extension: What the BI Actually Requires and Where Most Foreigners Lose Time

 What is the maximum I can stay on tourist extensions?

 36 months from your date of entry for visa-exempt nationals under EO 408.
 For visa-required nationals, the maximum is 24 months.
-After reaching the limit, you must leave the Philippines and may re-enter to start a new cycle, subject to immigration officer discretion at the port of entry.
+After the cap, you must leave the Philippines and may re-enter to start a new cycle, subject to the immigration officer's discretion at the port of entry.

 Q